nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters the name of an event to be added, together with its start and end date/time and other options.
-2. TaskCrusher adds the event to the active list
-3. TaskCrusher displays back the details of the add action.
+2. TaskCrusher adds the event to the active list and displays back the details of the add action.

 Use case ends.